xai provider plugin for Grok models. The

 xai plugin registers video generation through the shared

-xai/grok-imagine-video - Modes: text-to-video, image-to-video, reference-image generation, remote video edit, and remote video extension
+xai/grok-imagine-video-1.5 - Classic modes: text-to-video, image-to-video, reference-image generation, remote video edit, and remote video extension

 - Aspect ratios:

-reference_imageroles, 2-10 seconds for extension - Reference-image generation: set
+reference_imageroles, 2-10 seconds for classic extension - Reference-image generation: set

-imageRolestoreference_imagefor every supplied image; xAI accepts up to 7 such images - Default operation timeout: 600 seconds unless
+imageRolestoreference_imagefor every supplied image; xAI accepts up to 7 such images - Video edit/extend inherit the input video’s aspect ratio and resolution; those operations do not accept geometry overrides

 video_generate.timeoutMsoragents.defaults.videoGenerationModel.timeoutMsis set